Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 \item For $\lambda\in\apex$ we have the following lower bounds, where we always want to bound the left side by the right side:

 Here $K_{triv}$ always denotes the trivial $\sand[\lambda]$-module and we use subscripts to indicate what kind of simple $\xmon(\para)$-modules we consider.

 \end{enumerate} \end{Theorem}

-\begin{proof} \textit{Statement (a).} For the planar diagram algebras this is just \autoref{P:SandwichCellsGram}, and for $\xmon=\sym$ the statement is clear.
-For $\romon(\para)$ and $\lambda\in\apex$ we define a pseudo-idempotent $e_{\lambda}$ that have a start-end dot pair for all positions $1$ to $n-\lambda$ and is the identity otherwise.
+\begin{proof} \textit{(a).} For the planar diagram algebras this is just \autoref{P:SandwichCellsGram}, and for $\xmon=\sym$ the statement is clear.
+For $\romon(\para)$ and $\lambda\in\apex$ we define a pseudo-idempotent $e_{\lambda}$ that have a start-top dot pair for all positions $1$ to $n-\lambda$ and is the identity otherwise.
 For example, for $n=5$ and $\lambda=3$ we get

 Hence, we get idempotents $e_{\lambda}^{\prime}=\frac{1}{\para^{n-\lambda}}e_{\lambda}$ in $\jcell_{\lambda}$.
 Note also that $\dmod[\lambda]\cong\romon(\para)e_{\lambda}$ as $\romon(\para)$-modules.
 Let $e_{\sigma(\lambda)}$ denote the projection to the component of $\sand^{\oplus k}$ determined by the top through strand points of $\sigma e_{\lambda}$, where we write $k=\binom{n}{\lambda}$.
 The $\K$-linear map $f_{\lambda}\colon\dmod[\lambda]\to\sand^{\oplus k}$ given by $f_{\lambda}(\sigma e_{\lambda}^{\prime})=\sigma e_{\sigma(\lambda)}$ is an isomorphism of $\sand$-modules.
 Thus, $\dmod[{\lambda,K}]\cong K^{\oplus k}$ for all simple $\sand$-modules $K$.
 Using now the permutation action of $\sand[n]$, which connects the various direct summands, one sees that $\dmod[{\lambda,K}]$ is a simple $\romon(\delta)$-module.